RULES & CONDITIONS

 10. Where a work comprises more than ONE movement performers will play only ONE movement.
 NB: Where more than one movement is recognized to be ONE work, e.g. Bartok’s Slavonic Dances then more than one movement can be performed.

 11. Copies of works are to be handed in at the Registration desk, at least 15 minutes before commencement of an item.

-12. ALL competitors and accompanists must be available to perform at the commencement of an item.
+12. ALL competitors and accompanists must be available to perform at the commencement of an item, regardless of how long a section is scheduled to run.
 NB: The Fremantle Eisteddfod cannot guarantee that the order of performances will run as published in the programme.
 The performance order and duration of an item may be affected by competitors withdrawing on or before the performance day.

 13. Competitors must provide their own accompanists.
 Competitors and accompanists will be entitled to free entry for the session at which they are competing.

 14. There is a warmup room (Oval Room) for instrumentalists/singers (piano not included) where contestants can warm up quietly.
 They must arrive earlier as it is mandatory to be ready at least 15 min before they’re on stage.

 15. Piano competitors and accompanists do not have access to any piano for practice or warmup.